jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 security emergencies or natural calamities, it can suspend spot market operations within the WESM.
-(j) The ERC shall ensure that Electric Power Industry Participants and NPC functionally and structurally unbundle their respective business activities and rates and determine the levels of cross subsidies in the existing Retail Rates until the same is removed in accordance with the sectors as identified in and as required by Sections 5, 36 and 74 of
+(j) The ERC shall ensure that Electric Power Industry Participants and NAPOCOR functionally and structurally unbundle their respective business activities and rates and determine the levels of cross subsidies in the existing Retail Rates until the same is removed in accordance with the sectors as identified in and as required by Sections 5, 36 and 74 of